MikeRayUX/rn-starter-pack/README.md

 ## React-Native starter pack by @MichaelArriaga

 #### This starter App contains several pre-built screens and components designed to make getting a project going faster, eliminating common configuration and providing several basic reusable components.
-Tap each link to view each screen.

 **To start a fresh project:**